 Audit Assurance Detail appropriately documented.
 We identified that an audit trail has not been maintained for five (25%) CIL eligible planning applications.
 2. Calculation of CIL - From our sample testing of 20 planning applications, we identified 19 (95%) instances in which the calculation to support CIL charges could not be provided.
 In the one instance where evidence was provided, the calculation did not agree to the CIL amount charged.
 The following medium risk findings were identified: CIL Manual and S106 Documentation - The CIL Manual lacks version control and approval history.
 In addition, S106 processes documents need to be formalised and updated to clearly outline roles and responsibilities.
-Timeliness of CIL Liability Notice issue - From our testing of 20 CIL liabilities we found five out of 20 (25%) CIL Liability Notices had not been issued in a timely manner.
+2. Timeliness of CIL Liability Notice issue - From our testing of 20 CIL liabilities we found five out of 20 (25%) CIL Liability Notices had not been issued in a timely manner.
 3. CIL Monitoring - There is a lack of regular monitoring and reporting to senior management of outstanding CIL liabilities.
 From our sample of five CIL liabilities where developments had started, we noted one liability (20%) which was overdue by five months at the time of our testing.
 In addition, there is a lack of regular monitoring and reporting to stakeholders across the Council of CIL expenditure.
-Household Support Fund and Holiday & Food Grant Limited The Council requested a review of its processes and controls around the administration of the Holiday Support Fund (HSF) and Holiday and Food Grant (HFG), and its relationship with the Enfield Food Alliance (EFA).
+General Ledger Limited The audit was designed to provide assurance that robust processes are in place around the General Ledger (GL) maintained in the Council's financial system (SAP), with a focus on suspense and Goods Receive Invoice Received (GRIR) accounts, journals, and reconciliations of feeder systems into SAP, as well as a follow-up of recommendations